ramonfigueiredo/comp551-2020-p2_classification_of_textual_data/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c CLASSIFIER, --classifier CLASSIFIER
-                        Classifier used (Options: all,
-                        logistic_regression_sklearn OR lrskl,
-                        logistic_regression OR lr, naive_bayes_sklearn OR
-                        nbskl naive_bayes OR nb).
-  -tsize TRAINING_SET_SIZE, --train_size TRAINING_SET_SIZE
-                        Training set size (percentage).
-Should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the training split -d DATASET, --dataset DATASET
-                        Database used (Options: all, ionosphere OR i adult OR a wine_quality OR wqbreast_cancer_diagnosis OR bcd).
-  -save_logs, --save_logs_in_file
-                        Save logs in a file
-  -v, --version         show program's version number and exit
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit

 COMP 551 (001/002), Applied Machine Learning, Winter 2020, McGill University.